wangjr03/PPI-based_prediction_enh_gene_links/README.md

 Summary:
-This package builds models based on the chromatin interaction data and ChIP-seq binding files, and predicts the probability of interaction between a new input promoter-enhancer pairs.
+This package builds models based on the chromatin interaction data and ChIP-seq binding files, and predicts the probability of interaction between new input promoter-enhancer pairs.